Unknown6656/AutoIt-Interpreter/readme.md

  - `x86`, `x64` (The 32Bit- and 64Bit-compatible systems from Intel or AMD)
  - `arm`, `arm64` (ARM's equivalent)

-For more information about the usage of the ~Interpreter~ Interpiler, refer to the [usage page](doc/usage.md).
+For more information about the usage of the interpiler, refer to the [usage page](doc/usage.md).

 ## Links